ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Mobile.md

 ### Mobile web integration

-While EBA does not have a native iOS application, EBA can be added as a mobile web application to your device's home screen.
+While EBA does not support a native iOS application, EBA can be added as a mobile web application to your device's home screen.
 To add EBA mobile to your iphone, follow the steps below.

 - Navigate to eba.ibm.com on your iPhone.
 - In your browser select the share icon and select the option titled 'Add to Home Screen'.